bradchristie/taminations-flutter/assets/c1/butterfly_formation.md

 ## Other Butterfly calls, such as Split Circulate, Walk and Dodge

 Any call which can be done from General
-Columns (columns, double pass thru, etc.), and which ends in General Lines or Columns, can be done from a Butterfly.
+Columns (Columns, Double Pass Thru formation, etc.), and that ends in General Lines or Columns, can be done from a Butterfly.
-The dancers act as though the ends were close together;
+The dancers act as though the Ends were close together;
-however, they end on the original 8 spots on the floor.
+however, they end on the original eight spots on the floor.
 For example, "Butterfly [ Double Pass Thru](../b1/double_pass_thru.md)":

 >